-Did the financial product invest in fossil gas and/or nuclear energy related activities that comply with the FLI Taxonomy?
+Did the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?4 þ No

-comply with the EU Taxonomy?

-Yes:

-In fossil gas In nuclear energy
+Yes: In fossil gas In nuclear energy

-þ No

-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
+To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or lowcarbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.